mrmacright/Metal-HUD-Mobile-Config/README.md

 1. Connect iPhone or iPad to Mac via USB

-2. You may be promoted to "Trust This Computer" on your iPhone / iPad and "Allow accessory to connect" on Mac
+2. You may be promoted to "Trust This Computer" on your iPhone or iPad and "Allow accessory to connect" on Mac

 3. On the first run, macOS may block the app.
 To allow it: